 Resources for Educational Purposes

 Students in colleges and universities, elementary, middle, and high schools, among others, provide an effective learning environment, even though they operate on a different scale.
-For example, a university may resemble a town in that it has several different building styles (libraries, apartments, retail spaces, etc.).
-The necessity for specific equipment in both types of educational institutions is evident, such as child-friendly rooms and scientific labs.
+For example, a university may resemble a town because it has several different building styles (libraries, apartments, retail spaces, etc.).
+The necessity for specific equipment in both educational institutions is evident, such as child-friendly rooms and scientific labs.

 Another peculiar maintenance element is that many primary and secondary facilities built during the 1950s and 1960s are still in operation today, which means neglected old equipment often poses significant challenges.
-Furthermore, buildings constructed during this period are neither as energy-efficient nor as easily accessible as those before.
-Some of the facilities still in operation today are hundreds of years old, which presents challenges in maintaining their historical integrity.
+Furthermore, buildings constructed during this period are neither as energy-efficient nor as easily accessible as before.
+Some facilities still operating today are hundreds of years old, challenging maintaining their historical integrity.

 Hospitals and Clinics